ytmytm/plus4-tcbm2sd/HardwareFirmware.md

 * 1x XC9572XL-VQ64 CPLD: U1
 * 4x 0.1uF capacitor (0805 footprint): C1, C2, C3, C4
 * 2x 10K resistors (0805 footprint): R2, R3
-* 2x straight or angled push buttons: SW1, SW2
+* 2x straight or angled push buttons: SW1, SW2; use parts with at least 7-8mm stem, long enough to extend past the case
 * 1x DIP28 socket: U4
 * Arduino Mini Pro with ATmega328P 3.3V or its clone, e.g. SparkFun DEV-11114; unnamed clones usually have 'The Simple' text on bottom soldermask; there are two versions that differ by location of A6/A7 pins, both are supported